wonsunahn/CS1622_Fall2024/projects/1/README.md

 that you are asked to complete.
 It adds <tt>text</tt> of the given
 <tt>tokenType</tt> to the string table if the string does not already exist.
 It
 also stores the index into the string table of that text into yylval, that represents the lexeme.
-The file predeclares a <tt>hashTable</tt> variable of
+The file pre-declares a <tt>hashTable</tt> variable of
 <tt>std::unordered_map\<std::string, int\></tt> type to help with the implementation.
 If you are unfamiliar with C++ data structures, here are the documentations for [std::unordered_map](https://en.cppreference.com/w/cpp/container/unordered_map)